reproducibleresearch/Joseph-Bruch/README.md

 1. 270_individual_project.Rmd provides the r code and output for said code.

-2. I provide the us_counties.csv I read the documents from url so it is not necessary.
+2. I did not provide the us_counties.csv.
+I read the documents from url so it is not necessary.

 3. I provide a pdf of the code and output using knitr.